cirlabs/va-data-dashboard/README.md

 #Data notes

+*Pending Claims and claims received average wait are referred to as 'Veterans waiting on a disability claim' and 'Average wait for new claims'.
 <ul>
-    <li>Veterans Waiting on a Disability Claim = pending claims: The number of veterans waiting for a response from the VA for compensation for a disease, injury or illness linked to service in the military.
+    <li>*Veterans waiting on a disability claim = Pending Claims: The number of veterans waiting for a response from the VA for compensation for a disease, injury or illness linked to service in the military.
 Nationally, this number also includes about 10,000 survivors and other family members seeking compensation related to service-related injuries and diseases.</li>
     <li>Average processing time: The average number of days a veteran waits for a decision from the VA.</li>
-    <li>Average wait for new claims: The average number of days a veteran filing a claim for the first time waits for a response from the VA.</li>
+    <li>*Average wait for new claims = Claims received average wait: The average number of days a veteran filing a claim for the first time waits for a response from the VA.</li>
     <li>Average time to decide an appeal: The average number of days a veteran waits for a response from the VA if they were denied their original claim and had to appeal.</li>
     <li>Completed claims: The number of claims processed by the VA by month.</li>
     <li>Claims received: The number of claims received by the VA by month.</li>